Lualbaldassari/PI-VIDEOGAMES/README.md

 ## Project Goals:

-- Build an upp using react,redux,node and sequelize.
+- Build an upp using react,redux,node and sequelize(DONE)
-- Learn Git's workflow.
+- Learn Git's workflow(DONE)
-- Learn and practice the basic concepts of testing.
+- Learn and practice the basic concepts of testing(DONE)

+## Next features :

+- I'm currently learning about deployement
+- I succesfully deployed the front-end, however I tryng to join it with the backend
+- Here is a preview : https://videogames-kopi-c7g4h96wb-lualbaldassari.vercel.app/

 ## Enunciado